 It was in the early 1990’s that I started my first activities as an artist promoter, inspired by a profound admiration for the Bulgarian pianist Marietta Petkova, who had just come to live in The Netherlands.
-At that time, being a musician myself, I did not know much about ‘managing’ yet.
-My only concern was to introduce this unique artist to the audiences.
-Today, Marietta Petkova is acknowledged as a true master pianist.
+At that time, being a musician myself, I did not know much about ‘management’ yet.
+My only concern was to introduce this unique artist to the audiences, knowing that she affects them deeply.

 HAIKO BOONSTRA studied piano, violin and orchestral conducting at the Conservatorium van Amsterdam, graduating as a solo pianist in 1989 and as a conductor in 1998.
 His main teachers were Jan Wijn and Roland Kieft.